sio/hods/docs/public-api.md

 # Public API of HODS Python implementation

-HODS exposes a Python library to allow other developers to add HODS support to their applications.
+HODS exposes a Python library to allow other developers to add Human Oriented Data Storage support to their applications.

 All public API entry points are available from the top level `hods` package, e.g.: